Lorenzinco/Practical-Network-Defense-Homeworks/homework_1/notes.md

    1. created float rule for the traffic towards the proxy from any, on both firewalls
    2. created rule on DMZ to allow the http/s traffic on egress from proxy, on main firewall
 3. did the tests and took screenshots for documentation

+### Servers Access
+1. To make the accessible graylog and greenbone from the DMZ and CLIENT networks:
+   1. create 3 rules for each host/port (graylog/80, graylog/9200, greenbone/9392) in EXTERNAL and CLIENT inerfaces
+   2. create 2 rules for the non http ports on the DMZ on the main router
+2. tested connectivity with screenshots

+TODO: allow 9200 and 9392 from proxy (maybe (check next points))